On the Extreme Value Behavior of $\vartheta$-Expansions: The asymptotic behavior of the largest digit in -expansions

 for all $\varepsilon > 0$. \end{proof}

-\section{The asymptotic behavior of the largest digit in $\theta$-expansions}
+\section{The asymptotic behavior of the largest digit in $\vartheta$-expansions}

-In the sequel we shall use the fundamental facts of the metric theory of $\theta$-expansions.
-One of these facts is that the stochastic process arising from $\theta$-expansion digits has the $\psi$-mixing property.
+In the following, we will rely on the fundamental principles of the metric theory of $\vartheta$-expansions.
+One such principle is that the stochastic process derived from the digits of the $\vartheta$-expansion exhibits the $\psi$-mixing property.